rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

 ### Rust standards of community

-We have some idea of what goes into publishing exceptional Rust crates, but the Rust library team is not the sole authority of Rust API design — the Rust crate ecosystem is created by all of us together and there are many lessons yet to learn.
+We have some idea of what goes into publishing exceptional Rust crates, but the Rust library team is not the sole authority of Rust API design—the Rust crate ecosystem is created by all of us together and there are many lessons yet to learn.
 In recognition of that, **the library team is architecting our efforts to be as welcoming and inclusive as we can**.